 What Is Enlightenment?

-1) Being fully awake to the correct understanding of your True Self as this One Divine Source-Awareness, the One Self that arises as all apparent selves and
+1) Being fully awake to the intuitive understanding of your True Self as this One Divine Source-Awareness, the One Self that arises as all apparent selves and

-2) Being completely free from all selfish or self-centered desires, often called egocentric binding likes and dislikes.
+2) Being completely free from all selfish or self-centered desires and tendencies, sometimes called egocentric binding likes and dislikes.

 As I mentioned in the beginning, these two aspects work together to automatically produce the unhindered flow of all the divine virtues such as loving kindness, compassion, peace, humility, generosity, patience, and a divine bliss that holds all human emotions.
 In this way, the personal consciousness becomes a well-tuned instrument in the hands of God sharing the fruit of enlightenment with everyone.
 So we see that being fully awake and being completely free leads to being entirely available for God.